Tue 31 March 2026,

 Monday, April 20

-Development of amplitude/frequency/time-domain processing using the short-time discrete Fourier transform (STFT): use of <pfft~>, its abstractions and specific objects
+Development of frequency domain processing using the short-time discrete Fourier transform (STFT): use of <pfft~>, its abstractions and specific objects

 Tuesday, April 21

-Further processing in the amplitude/frequency/time domain using the short-time discrete Fourier transform (STFT): creating processing effects using <pfft~>.
+Further processing in the frequency domain using the short-time discrete Fourier transform (STFT): creating processing effects using <pfft~>.

 Monday, April 27

-Implementation of an architecture as a basis for generalized development: input, output, mixing ("dry/wet"), stereo and quadraphonic panning
+Implementation of an architecture as a basis for generalized performative environments: input, output, mixing ("dry/wet"), stereo and quadraphonic panning

 Audio stream management using matrixing (<matrix~>, <matrixctrl>)